lkqllx/Twitter-Sentiment-Analysis/README.md

 # Files
 [twitter_scrape.py](https://github.com/lkqllx/Twitter-Sentiment-Analysis/blob/master/twitter_scrape.py) contains several functions listed below:
 * `func screen_tweets`: Actively retrieve tweets from the target for specific numbers
 * `class MyStreaming`: Passively waiting for the real-time tweets and screen them by specific word.
+If incoming text matches our pattern, we will record the text and do sentiment analysis.

+[sentiments/](https://github.com/lkqllx/Twitter-Sentiment-Analysis/blob/master/sentiments) contains the recording file of target text and its corresponding polarity (sentiment)

 [log/](https://github.com/lkqllx/Twitter-Sentiment-Analysis/blob/master/log/) contains the loggers for the outcomes of streaming data